-MUC209 3 credits 3 periods Music Business: Industry Leadership and E-Commerce
+MUC209 3 credits 3 periods Music Industry Entrepreneurship

 Operation, scope, and career opportunities in the music business.
-Focuses on music in the areas of entrepreneurship, the digital age, e-commerce, industry leadership, visionary development and the collaboration process.
+Focuses on music in the areas of entrepreneurship, visionary development and the collaboration process.
 Prerequisites: MUC109 and MUC110 or permission of Instructor.

 MUC295 3 credits 6 periods Studio Music Recording III